oracle/oracle-database-operator/docs/observability/README.md

   - Kubernetes Secret containing the [OCI CLI Config file](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliconfigure.htm)
   - Kubernetes Secret containing the user's OCI CLI Private Key

-The observability exporter needs to authenticate requests to retrieve the database password from the OCI Vault.
+The exporter needs to authenticate requests to retrieve the database password from the OCI Vault.
 When configuring API Key authentication, the OCI CLI config file and the __DEFAULT profile is used__.
 > Note: The exporter uses the DEFAULT profile.